Entanglement in the Dicke subspace: Introduction

 In this article, we focus on a particular subclass of bosonic states called \emph{mixtures of Dicke states}.
-It was shown that the theory of bipartite entanglement is connected to well-studied cones in polynomial optimization, the completely positive and copositive matrices \cite{yu2016separability, tura2018separability}.
+Experimentally, Dicke states have been demonstrated in photonic systems~\cite{Kiesel2007,Wieczorek2009,Prevedel2009,Krischek2011}, trapped ions~\cite{Hume2009}, and cold atomic ensembles~\cite{Luecke2011,Luecke2014}, in correspondence with the theoretical analysis of their entanglement properties \cite{toth2007detection,TothNJP2009,Duan2011,bergmann2013entanglement}.
+It was shown that the theory of bipartite entanglement in mixtures of Dicke states is connected to well-studied cones in polynomial optimization, the completely positive and copositive matrices \cite{yu2016separability, tura2018separability}.
 The NP-hardness of deciding whether a matrix is completely positive implies a corresponding complexity of the separability problem.
 Moreover, the PPT condition for these states is also in exact correspondence with a well-studied relaxation for completely positive matrices, known as \emph{doubly non-negative matrices} \cite{yu2016separability, tura2018separability}.
 The doubly non-negative and completely positive cones coincide if and only if $d \leq 4$, and therefore, no PPT entangled states exist for this regime in the bipartite setting.
 Construction of PPT entangled states in multipartite states for $d \geq 5$ can be achieved by considering bipartite marginals that are PPT entangled \cite{romero2025multipartite}.
 At the same time, it was shown that for any $n$-qubit state in multipartite \emph{mixtures of Dicke states}, there is no PPT entanglement \cite{yu2016separability, gulatiposext}.
 The class of mixture of Dicke states also enjoys the local \emph{diagonal unitary symmetry}, recently studied in \cite{singh2021diagonal}.
 Recently, a strong conjecture was proposed in a recent work \cite{romero2025multipartite} that for a multi-partite mixture of Dicke states in $d=3$ and $d=4$, all separable states are PPT.
 Overall, the situation seemed far from understood, and a rigorous and well-understood mathematical framework to explicitly describe PPT and indecomposable maps was lacking.
 This is a central point for the questions in this paper :

 \begin{enumerate} {\boxed{{\mathrm{Q}}_\arabic{enumi}.}} \item What is the appropriate parametrization and tools for the \emph{mixtures of Dicke states} to properly utilise the reduced number of parameters? \item Can we characterize separability of the class of diagonally symmetric bosonic states using some generalization of completely positive matrices?
 Can we do something similar for the entanglement witnesses with the same symmetries? \item Can we characterise the PPT condition for such a given state?
 Is the PPT criterion also sufficient for separability in $d=3,4$ as conjectured in \cite{romero2025multipartite}?
 Can we construct new examples of PPT entangled states and indecomposable witnesses? \end{enumerate}